new-proimage/insanely-big-tables/README.md

 ### Comparison characteristics
  - Speed: the solution should populate the table as fast as possible
  - Clean DOM, less unexpected nodes and attributes
+ - Amount of JS code (measured in SLOC)